conmeehan/conmeehan.github.io/PathogenDataCourse/Worksheets/GenomeAssembly_Flye.md

 6. Assemble to genome with Flye.
 The full list of options you can pass to this assembler are [here](https://github.com/fenderglass/Flye/blob/flye/docs/USAGE.md) but we will do a basic assembly.
 * We know this is an MRSA sample and thus the genome should be around 2.8Mbp, which we can pass to Flye to help in the assembly
   * This isnt a requirement but can improve accuracy
- * We use the `--nano-corr`` as these are nanopore reads which we filtered (corrected)
+ * We use the `--nano-corr` as these are nanopore reads which we filtered (corrected)
   * Replace with --nano-raw if you do not filter
  * `-t` indicates the number of threads to use; we have set this to 4 here but should be set to whatever your machine can handle

  ```c
 flye --genome-size 2.8m --out-dir DRR187567_flye -t 4 --nano-corr DRR187567_filtered.fastq.gz
  ```
- * Assembly takes a long time (average 1-2 horus on a standard laptop).
+ * Assembly takes a long time (average 1-2 hours on a standard laptop).

 7. Look at the basic statistics of the final assembly
 ```c